Zamaletdinov/immutable-find-replace/README.md

 # immutable-find-replace

-This library was inspired and based on [find-replace](https://github.com/75lb/find-replace), does not mutate an initial array and built on top of TypeScript
+This library was inspired by and based on [find-replace](https://github.com/75lb/find-replace), does not mutate an initial array and built on top of TypeScript

 ## Usage